cefsharp/CefSharp/CONTRIBUTING.md

 ### Coding Style
 - **Please** follow existing coding style when submitting pull requests.
 - Most importantly, **use spaces** - do not use tabs (which is the default setting for C++ projects in Visual Studio). - The "preview" function when creating a Pull Request on GitHub is very useful for identifying whitespace issues - please use it.
-- Max number of columns (insert here), please format your code accordingly
+- Max number of columns are 132, please format your code accordingly
 - When adding new files, please prepend the standard license disclaimer (just copy and paste from another source file)
 - Do your best to follow these guidelines but don't be afraid to make mistakes when trying to apply them.
 We are all novices in the beginning.